 A lot of pictures accompanied by captions transport the reader to the places where Moses received the Ten Commandments and where Jesus walked and was crucified.
-The book sprang out of my need to communicate to others my personal life-transforming experiences which will surely raise eyebrows by some more rationalist minds but I am in there for the long haul as the truth must not be concealed.
+The book sprang out of my need to communicate to others my personal life-transforming experiences which will surely raise the eyebrows of some more rationalist minds but I am in there for the long haul as the truth must not be concealed.
 The truth opens doors to cross so many barriers and lead to the one and only true faith.
 I sincerely hope that my writings will speak to your heart and this edition will be the jumping-off point for a better acquaintance with the Holy Pilgrimage places of Sinai and The Holy Land.
 May the Grace of The Holy Spirit visit upon you and kindle your interest to walk where our Lord Jesus Christ walked , worked miracles, was crucified, resurrected and ascended.
 Amen.

 An excerpt from the book with new poems and narrative added